Alcohol consumption in Ireland

 More recent research published by the TILDA team focusing on evidence across the three waves, found that men and women drank more frequently over time, with frequency decreasing with age for women.
 Average weekly consumption decreased over time and with increasing age.
 Transitions in self-rated health, particularly those reflecting poorer health, were associated with lower frequency and weekly consumption.
 Heavy episodic drinking decreased with age.
 Men who were retired across all waves were more likely to engage in heavy episodic drinking at baseline.

-• Health inequalities and alcohol consumption in Ireland
+Health inequalities and alcohol consumption in Ireland

 Significant inequalities exist in patterns of consumption among certain population groups.

 Lower socio-economic groups (SES) experience higher levels of alcohol harm than more socially advantaged groups with the same level of consumption, with higher rates of alcohol-related morbidity and mortality in lower SES groups.
-This is also known as the‘alcohol harm paradox.’
+This is also known as the alcohol harm paradox.’

-Individuals with a lower socio-economic status (SES) are more negatively affected by the effects of alcohol, while adolescents with lower SES have been found to experience significantly higher patterns of heavy episodic drinking.
+Individuals with a lower socioeconomic status (SES) are more negatively affected by the effects of alcohol, while adolescents with lower SES have been found to experience significantly higher patterns of heavy episodic drinking.

 This is despite data from the Irish Health Survey 2019 reporting that affluent persons report higher prevalence levels of alcohol consumption than disadvantaged persons, with 83% of Very affluent persons reporting that they drink alcohol compared to 70% of Very disadvantaged persons.

 In addition, adults aged 18+ in lower socio-economic groups are more likely to report a lower starting age when they first tried alcohol.
 For instance, individuals in social classes C2, D, E previously reported 15.5 years as their average starting age, with social class F reporting 13.1 years.
 This is in comparison to 16 years for social classes ABC1 (Drinkaware, 2019).
-The difference between the socio-economic groups has narrowed since when data from 2023 Barometer is considered.
+The difference between the socio-economic groups has narrowed since when data from the 2023 Barometer is considered.
 Individuals from lower socio-economic groups report a mean starting age of 15.95, compared to 15.69 for higher socio-economic groups.